adzerk/audience-ios-objc-sdk/README.md

 ##### Objective-C

-Create a new Cocoa Touch class that inherits from `VSDKTrackingEvent` (or any of the other tracking event model classes)
+Create a new Cocoa Touch class that inherits from `VSDKTrackingEvent` (or any of the other tracking event model classes).

 Example: